nerds-and-company/docker-ionic/README.md

-# docker-ionic
+# Docker image for Ionic

-Docker image for Ionic
+Usage: `FROM nerdsandcompany/docker-ionic`